Aotearoa New Zealand

 Secluded in the southern Pacific, New Zealand rewards travelers with sublime landscapes, friendly locals and wide-open spaces.

 This far-flung archipelago was among the last places on earth to be discovered.

 The first settlers, from the scattered islands of Polynesia, named it Aotearoa, long white cloud.

 In time others arrived, from every corner of the world.

 New Zealand’s culture today reflects its natural and human history:

 indigenous roots and international influences shaped by landscape and climate.

 This is our home, this is where we’re based year-round.
-We specialise in road-trips: traveling scenic highways and byways, stopping regularly to hike, sea-kayak and bike-ride.
-We visit small towns and uncover local attractions.
-We make time to enjoy the outdoor adventures that Aotearoa is famous for; things like whale-watching, swimming with dolphins, horse-riding, bird-watching and bungy-jumping.
+We specialise in road-trips: traveling scenic highways and byways, stopping regularly to check out wilderness areas, small towns and local attractions.
+We make time to enjoy the outdoor adventures that Aotearoa is famous for; things like sea-kayaking, hiking, biking, whale-watching and swimming with dolphins.